Managing Your Plaque Psoriasis

 Psoriasis Is More Than Skin Deep

 Not all psoriasis symptoms are physical, however.
-Nearly 90% of psoriasis patients report experiencing an impact to their overall emotional well-being, including feeling helpless and embarrassed, according to a survey by the National Psoriasis Foundation.
+Nearly 90% of people with psoriasis report experiencing an impact to their overall emotional well-being, including feeling helpless and embarrassed, according to a survey by the National Psoriasis Foundation.
 The emotional impact is especially true for women, and can include feeling lonely and isolated.

 To understand the full impact of your psoriasis symptoms, download our Doctor Discussion Guide to help you with the next conversation with your dermatologist.
 Through open conversation with your doctor about how symptoms are affecting you physically and emotionally, together you can decide how to treat your psoriasis.